Home > Child Trust Fund and Junior ISA maturity > The next steps for your Child Trust Fund

 How can I invest my Child Trust Fund money?

-Both are tax-efficient, meaning no matter how much money you make you won’t pay any tax, and they both invest in climate-friendly funds.
-Win-win.
+Both are tax-efficient, meaning no matter how much money you make, you won’t pay any income tax or capital gains tax when you take your money out.

-Once you turn 18, you'll see an option in your online account to simply transfer your money into one of these accounts.
-Find out more about both options below.
+Once you turn 18, you'll see an options in your online account to simply transfer money from your Child Trust Fund into one of these adult ISAs.

 Ready to make your choice?